Nothing ruins the thrill of sightseeing more than dragging around heavy

 4) Use hostel luggage lockers when you’re sharing a room

-If you’re staying in a hostel and sharing a room with other travellers, you may not feel comfortable keeping all of your personal belongings in the same room.
+If you’re staying in a hostel and sharing a room with other travellers, you may not feel comfortable keeping your personal belongings in the same room.

-Most mainstream hostels have a solution for this!
+Most mainstream hostels have a solution for this — luggage storage lockers.

-You can securely store your bags, backpacks, electronics, passport, jewelry, and other valuable items in hostel luggage storage lockers.
-This way, you can have peace of mind knowing your items are safe while you’re out and about.
+In hostel luggage storage lockers, you can securely store your bags, backpacks, electronics, passports, jewelry, and other valuable items.
+This can give you peace of mind, knowing your items are safe while you’re out and about.

 It’s a good idea to bring your own lock as many hostels don’t provide them for their lockers.